internetarchive/warcprox/README.rst

 Install
 ~~~~~~~

-Warcprox runs on python 2.7 or python 3.2+.
+Warcprox runs on python 3.4.

 To install latest release run: